scotuslog/scotus/content/new-progressive-party.md

 ## A New Progressive Party
 Another solution to our Supreme Court problem, and really many of our current political problems can be solved with a New Progressive Party.

-It's true that no one has ever and will never create a viable political party not named Democratic or Republican, even though it's actually happened a bunch of times, but hear me out.
+It's true that no one has ever, and will never create a viable political party not named Democratic or Republican, even though it's actually happened a bunch of times, but hear me out.

 The New Progressive Party doesn't have to win a majority of the House or the Senate, it just needs to be successful enough scare the Democrats.